 Administering shots into people’s arms - Vaccine Administration Dashboard

-The database covers a rich set of indicators around vaccine administering.
+The database tracks a rich set of indicators around vaccine administering.

 One headline observation from the data is the divergence between richer and poorer countries in the percentage of people vaccinated.
-Less than 0.3% of people in low-income countries are fully vaccinated, in contrast to over 44% of those in high-income countries.
+Only 2.2% of people in low-income countries are fully vaccinated, which constitutes a very modest improvement from a vaccination rate of 0.3% by the end of July; in contrast, 44% of those in high-income countries were already vaccinated by July, a number which has increased to more than 65% to date.

-The gaps between average observed daily vaccination rate (per 100 people) and daily vaccination rate (per 100 people) needed for developing countries to reach 40% by end-2021 stood at 0.2 for UMICs, 0.35 for LMICs and 0.45 for LICs as of July.
+The gap between average observed daily vaccination rate (per 100 people) and the daily vaccination rate (per 100 people) needed for developing countries to reach 40% by end-2021 increased to 0.44 for UMICs (up from 0.2 in July), 0.84 for LMICs (up from 0.35 in July) and 1.2 for LICs (up from 0.45 in July).
 This gap mainly reflects the limited supplies available to developing countries so far.

-In some countries, stepped-up efforts are needed to improve country readiness in developing countries – for example, capacity to transport vaccines from ports (e.g., cold chain capacity) and capacity to administer them into people’s arms (e.g., training of vaccinators).
+In some countries, stepped-up efforts are needed to improve country readiness– for example, capacity to transport vaccines from ports (e.g., cold chain capacity) and capacity to administer them into people’s arms (e.g., training of vaccinators).
 More details on the action areas coming out of the VIRAT-VRAF2.0 assessments will be included in the country dashboards in a future update of the dashboard.

 Diagnostic - Diagnostic and Testing Dashboard